CINPLA/Library/README.md

 - Neuroscience: Exploring the Brain by Mark F. Bear and Barry W. Connors

+# Connectome

+- Handbook of Brain Connectivity (Understanding Complex Systems) by Viktor K. Jirsa (Editor), A.R.
+McIntosh (Editor)

+- Coordinated Activity in the Brain: Measurements and Relevance to Brain Function and Behavior (Springer Series in Computational Neuroscience) by Jose Luis Perez Velazquez (Editor), Richard Wennberg (Editor)

 ## Computational Neuroscience
 - Principles of Computational Modelling in Neuroscience, by David Sterratt (Author), Bruce Graham (Author), Andrew Gillies (Author)